Cuvée wine

 Merlot

-The Merlot grape comes from the Bordelais, a region in the southwest of France known for its many outstanding grape varieties.
+Merlot comes from the Bordelais in southwest France, a region known for its top grape varieties.

 Cabernet Sauvignon wine

-Cabernet Sauvignon, the most widely cultivated grape variety in the world, is distributed globally and can be found in almost all major wine regions.
+Cabernet Sauvignon is the most widely cultivated grape variety in the world and is found in almost all important wine regions.

 The dazzling Malvoisie

-Malvoisie is the Valais name for Pinot Gris (also known as Pinot Noir), derived from “Malvasia”, the sweet Italian grape variety.
+Malvoisie, Valais Pinot Gris (Pinot Noir), comes from the sweet Italian grape variety Malvasia.

 Heida wine